mrgaaron/docs/source/index.rst

 Getting Started
 ===============

 TempoIQ is a cloud service for monitoring, storing, and analyzing sensor data.

-Some key features of TempoIQ include:

-* HTTPS API for writing and reading data
-* Realtime alerting
-* Built-in concept of devices and sensors
+Connect your devices and sensors, and stream in data in realtime.
+TempoIQ watches all incoming data for anomalies and sends you push alerts (webhook, email, etc) right when something happens.
+We also store all of your sensor data, and provide flexible APIs to look back and do analyses like summaries, rollups, aggregations, and interpolations.

 Organizing your data
 --------------------

-TempoIQ is purpose-built for sensor data.
-What is sensor data?
-Typically it:

-* Comes from a device that may be measuring several related types of data
-* Is a physical measurement that varies over time
-* Is reported periodically (e.g. once a minute)
-* Has context that does not change, such as a building ID or unit of measurement

-In TempoIQ, this data is organized into sensors, where each sensor belongs to a
-device:
+You’ve got devices and sensors connected all over the world, measuring things and generating time series data non-stop.
+TempoIQ helps you organize your raw data by tagging your devices and sensors.

+It’s really easy: each sensor stores a time series of numeric values.
+Group sensors together in a device.

 .. image:: /images/device_model.png

-Each sensor stores a sequence of numeric values and the timestamps corresponding to each value.
-TempoIQ can then process this data in a variety of ways.

 Some examples of devices and sensors you might have in your application:

 * Thermostat -> (Temperature, Humidity)
 * Solar Inverter -> (DC Power, AC Power, Voltage, Current)

+After you’ve grouped your sensors into devices, you can further organize your devices and sensors by tagging them with attributes (key/value pairs).
+You could add a tag to a device like, “location=home”, or you could add a tag to a sensor like “unit=celsius”.

+Tags are very flexible, and you can create hierarchies between devices or arbitrary grouping.
+This becomes very powerful when running queries later.
+You could ask a question like, “give me the max temperature in location=home on an hourly basis for the last week”

-Your raw sensor data might not have an obvious mapping to this model.
+Your raw data might not have an obvious mapping to this model.
+Don’t worry, tagging is quite flexible and we’re here to help.
 See our `data organization guide` for a deeper look at how to organize your sensor data.